un1crom/openai-codex-hello-world/readme.md

 This app is really simple.
 It will eventually generate the space of all possible programs.

+## if you hate reading
+clone this repository and throw it in Replit or whatever nodejs environment you like.

 ### a preamble of sorts
 https://github.com/un1crom/openai-codex-hello-world/blob/master/concepts.md